justinalsing/dlmmc/README.md

 **Dynamical Linear Modelling** (DLM) regression code in python for analysis of time-series data.
 The code is targeted at atmospheric time-series analysis, with a detailed worked example (and data) included for stratospheric ozone, but is a fairly general state space model that can be applied or extended to a wide range of problems.

-The core of the code is a suite of DLM models (implemented in `Stan`) for efficient HMC sampling.
+The core of this package is a suite of DLM models (implemented in `Stan`) for efficient Bayesian (HMC) sampling.
+I provide a detailed easy-to-follow tutorial for how to read in your data and run the DLM model(s) implemented in this package on your own data.

 ### Dependencies and installation

-The code is Python 3 and has the following dependencies (which can be installed using eg., pip install):
+The code is python3 and has the following dependencies (which can be installed using eg., pip install):

 [numpy](http://www.numpy.org)<br/>
 [scipy](https://www.scipy.org)<br/>